CAYUGA-SENECA CANAL TRAIL:

 Directions:

-For the Ludovico Sculpture Trail in Seneca Falls; From the junction of Routes 20 & 414 in Seneca Falls head south on Route 414 across the canal.
-Turn right on W Bayard St, then take your second right on Bridge St. There is on-street parking along your right or continue to Canal St and turn right to find parking by a small park.
+For the Ludovico Sculpture Trail in Seneca Falls [Eastern End]; From the junction of Routes 20 & 414 in Seneca Falls head south on Route 414 across the canal.
+Turn right on W Bayard St, then take your second right on Bridge St. There is on-street parking along your right or continue to Canal St and turn right to find parking at the National Women's Hall of Fame.
 The old 1844 limestone Seneca Knitting Mills building is located here.
-This is the future site of the National Women's Hall of Fame.
 The trailhead starts at the end of Canal St just across Bridge St.

 Starting from the Huff Street/Lock 4 parking lot in Waterloo for the Cayuga-Seneca Canal Trail [Eastern End]; From the junction of Routes 20 & 96 in Waterloo head south on Route 96 across the canal.
 Turn right on Huff St past Lock 4.
 Pass through a fence to a gravel parking lot and the trailhead.

-The Cayuga-Seneca Canal Trail is a proposed 19 mile multi-use trail that will follow the Cayuga-Seneca Canal from Seneca Lake to the Montezuma National Wildlife Refuge.
+The Cayuga-Seneca Canal Trail is a proposed multi-use trail that will follow the Cayuga-Seneca Canal from Seneca Lake in Geneva, East, to the Montezuma National Wildlife Refuge.
 Currently two sections of the trail have been completed.
-From Waterloo west towards Geneva and Seneca Lake a section is complete and in Seneca Falls the trail follows the Ludovico Sculpture Trail.
-At Seneca Lake in Geneva, another trail, the Seneca Lake Waterfront Trail connects to the Cayuga-Seneca Canal Trail.
+From Geneva and Seneca Lake, East, to Waterloo.
+A GAP exists East, to Seneca Falls and the Ludovico Sculpture Trail.
+At Seneca Lake in Geneva, another trail, the Seneca Lake Waterfront Trail connects to the Western End of the Cayuga-Seneca Canal Trail.
 The Cayuga-Seneca Canal connects the Erie Canal to Cayuga Lake and Seneca Lake of the Finger Lakes Region of New York.
-For more information visit; CAYUGA-SENECA CANAL TRAIL and CAYUGA-SENECA CANAL .
+For more information visit; CAYUGA-SENECA CANAL TRAIL & CAYUGA-SENECA CANAL TRAIL .

 Ludovico Sculpture Trail: